 Vitamin D3 is often preferred as a supplement because it tends to do a better job at raising the blood levels of vitamin D.

-Vitamin D can be taken in pill form or can be included in an intravenous (IV treatment).
+Vitamin D can be taken in pill form.
 However, one of the quickest ways to obtain it is through a Vitamin D shot.